Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 The steps the _Azure Image Builder_ performs on the image are defined by elements configured in the `customizationSteps` parameter of the image template parameter file.
 In our setup we reference one or multiple custom scripts that are uploaded by the template to a storage account ahead of the image deployment.
 The scripts are different for the type of OS and hence are also stored in two different folders in the `azureImageBuilder` construct:

-- Linux:    `constructs\azureImageBuilder\scripts\uploads\linux\Initialize-LinuxSoftware.ps1`
+- Linux:    `constructs\azureImageBuilder\scripts\uploads\linux`
-- Windows:  `constructs\azureImageBuilder\scripts\uploads\windows\Initialize-WindowsSoftware.ps1`
+- Windows:  `constructs\azureImageBuilder\scripts\uploads\windows`

 One of the main tasks performed by these scripts are the installation of the baseline modules and software we want to have installed on the image.
-Prime candidates are for example the Az PowerShell modules, Bicep or Terraform.
+Prime candidates are for example the Az PowerShell modules, Bicep CLI and Terraform CLI.

 ### Consecutive deployments